ryjen/ryjen.github.io/content/post/schemaless-database-search.md

 ### Micrantha

-This is very inline with what I am doing at [micrantha](https://micrantha.com/labratory) labs.  **Garden** as is is called, is currently an experimental extension that makes it easier to perform basic CRUD using schemaless JSON on postgres.
+This is very inline with what I am doing at [micrantha](https://micrantha.com/labratory) labs.

+**Garden** as is is called, is currently an experimental extension that makes it easier to perform basic CRUD using schemaless JSON on postgres (in theory any JSON extended database).

 I have plans for a hash based mobile synchronization piece based on my experience with the same in SQLite.